t3ta/memory-bank-mcp-server/docs/global-memory-bank/ci-cd/workflows.md

 1. **Use conventional commit messages** (e.g., `feat: add new feature` or `fix: resolve bug`) to help with automatic PR categorization and release notes.

-2. **Keep PR templates updated** - The templates in `src/templates/` directory are used for automatic PR creation.
+2. **Keep PR templates updated** - The templates in `.github/workflow-templates/` directory are used for GitHub Actions, while templates in `src/templates/` are used for application functionality.

 3. **Include proper test coverage** for new features to ensure the test workflow passes.